benmoussaab/-DATASpace-Datathon---Winning-Submission/README.md

 # 🎬 DATASpace Datathon - Winning Submission

 ## 📌 Overview
-This repository contains our winning submission for the DATASpace Datathon, where we developed a machine learning model to predict movie and show reviews.
-The goal was to analyze textual reviews and classify sentiments accurately using NLP techniques.
+This repository contains our winning submission for the DATASpace Datathon, where we developed a machine learning model to predict movies and shows rites.

 ## 📂 Repository Contents
 - 📊 **Exploratory Data Analysis (EDA):** Insights into review trends, sentiment distributions, and key features.
-- 🤖 **Predictive Model:** Our optimized model for sentiment classification.
+- 🤖 **Predictive Model:** Our optimized model for review predective.
-- 🛠 **Feature Engineering & Preprocessing:** Text cleaning, vectorization, and transformation techniques.
+- 🛠 **Feature Engineering & Preprocessing:**
 - 📂 **Code & Notebooks:** Full workflow from data preprocessing to model evaluation.

 ## 🚀 Getting Started